Our life stages are unique, Kathy enjoys sharing her thoughts and stages through her writing and looks forward to learning about yours.

 I have played on this playground, and It's no joke!

 We also need to get back to living!
 But we need to know that to pretend an illness is not there does not make it go away.
 I wish it did.
 I may have tried, occasionally, with my health issue.
-It did not help me to pretend.
+But, unfortunately, it did not help me to pretend.

 Anything hurts more when it's close.
 I pray we stay safe and well!
 We will get through this.
 Maybe breathe in and out while we can.
 Consider our words.
 Trust the process or at least love one another.
 Let the big guys fight it out and try to keep people safe, as best they know-how.
 There is no perfection until we get to the other side.